 To mark and colorize sliced constructs in the list, select the list in Code Search and click the 💉 button on the tool bar.
-To mark and colorize sliced constructs in a single file, select the file in the List view and click the 🗹 button.
-To mark and colorize a single construct, select it in the File view and click the 🗹 button.
-Click the v button again to turn off marking and colorizing.
+To mark and colorize sliced constructs in a single file, select the file in the List view and click the view and colorize a single construct, select it in the File view and click the button.
+Click the button again to turn off marking and colorizing.